View Elevation on Google Maps with this free tool

 elevation in red and three contours will be draw at 20ft/m intervals below your clicked elevation in green.

-see City Limits overlaid on the map (available in the U.S. only)
+see City Limits overlaid on the map

-Also show US townships by checking the box in the lower left corner of the map
+Show US townships by checking the box in the lower left corner of the map

 - Check the “Show county labels” checkbox in the lower left corner of the map to see the names of the counties on the map